Man behind the Match: Wilkinson comes back – with a record of course!

 But with Ashton promising to unshackle a backline that also included a returning Jason Robinson the Twickenham faithful arrived at HQ hoping for a feast.

 That Wilkinson delivered despite the weight of a nation on his shoulders was no surprise.
-But the total dominance of his performance belied a man who had played barely 40 minutes of competitive rugby in the previous three months.
+But the total dominance of his performance belied a man who had played barely 40 minutes of competitive in the previous three months.

 His 27 points were a record haul for the Calcutta Cup and Wilkinson completed the full house with a drop-goal and a controversial try to go with his customary immaculate place-kicking.